MJwangsrivriroj/Stress-Level-Prediction-for-Engineering-Students/README.md

 # Stress-Level-Prediction-for-Engineering-Students
-This project predicts stress levels in engineering students based on factors like sleep quality, study load, headaches, academic performance, and extracurricular activities.
-By analyzing these variables, we aim to identify key stressors and offer insights to help students better manage stress.
-# Stress Level Prediction for Engineering Students

 ## 📖 **Project Overview**
 This project aims to explore the factors contributing to stress levels in engineering students.
 Engineering programs are demanding, with long study hours, heavy workloads, and high-pressure exams.
 Our goal is to identify what stresses students the most and provide insights that could help reduce stress and improve student well-being.